Staying Motivated Whilst Learning A Language Is Critical!

-Motivation in Language Learning is one of the important elements to successful language learning.
+Motivation in Language Learning is one of the important elements of successful language learning.

 Another example is learning to ride a bike – kids will keep at it till they have mastered it.
 They will get hurt, fall over but no matter, they persist.
 No one has to drag them to do it.
 No one has to motivate them.
 The end result beckoning, together with a growing sense of mastery, provides them with all the motivation they need.